arnpal961/advance_lane_finding_p4/README.md

 #### Applying gradient and color thresolding
 I used a combination of color and gradient thresholds to generate a binary image .

-        1. compute the scaled sobel with respect to x gradient then take a thresolding range b/w 20 and 100.
+        1. compute the sobel magnitude  then take a thresolding range b/w 20 and 255.
-        2. Take the saturation space by converting the image from RGB to HLS space .
-Then applied a thresolding range b/w 170 and 255.
+        2. select_yellow() and select_white() aretwo functions to extract the yellow and white lane lines the combine it by bitwise or.
+        3. Then combine it with sobel magnitude calculated.

 **Transformed image after applying gradient and color thresolding**
 ![Thresolded Image](./resources/trnsfrm.png)